 Meal prep: this recipe is a great meal prep option and can be made once to enjoy as quick lunches.
 The only ingredient that doesn't prep well is the avocado so save that to add on top right before serving.

 The key to tender, flaky salmon is cooking it well.
-It's easy to overcook salmon so use an Instant read thermometer to know when it's done.
-Remove the salmon around 135°F (or a little sooner) to allow for carryover cooking.
+It’s easy to overcook salmon so use an Instant read thermometer to know when it’s done.
+Remove the salmon when it reaches 125-130°F to allow for carryover cooking.

 More Easy Salmon Recipes